 Herpes testing can take place near you quickly and easily.
 Instant Consult allows you to get a referral for a herpes test online with just a video call!
 You can then take that test to any pathology centre across Australia.
-The results should be received within 2-3 business days where a member of our support team will call you to schedule a follow up consult with the requesting doctor, where you can discuss the results and any other concerns you may have.
+The results should be received within 2-3 business days where a member of our support team will call you to schedule a follow up consult with the requesting after hours doctor, where you can discuss the results and any other concerns you may have.
 If you have not heard from a member of our support team within 3 business days of your test, please call Instant Consult Support on 1300 003 310.

 Herpes is a common sexually transmitted infection that can affect both males and females.
 Whilst not everyone will experience symptoms, those that do may find them distressing and uncomfortable.